Scooba Public Records Directory

 All links go directly to official Scooba, Mississippi government websites.

-In addition to the Kemper County Sheriff's Office, law enforcement in the county is supported by municipal police departments in towns such as De Kalb and Scooba.
-These city police departments handle law enforcement within their respective municipal boundaries, focusing on local ordinances and community policing.
-The Sheriff's Office and municipal police departments collaborate on major crimes and emergencies, ensuring a coordinated response across jurisdictions.
-This cooperation is essential for tackling issues that cross city limits and require resources from multiple agencies.
+Beyond the Kemper County Sheriff's Office, law enforcement across the county relies on municipal police departments in towns like De Kalb and Scooba.
+These city departments handle enforcement within their respective municipal boundaries, focusing on local ordinances and community policing that fit the needs of smaller towns.

 Jail & Inmate Records

-The Kemper-Neshoba Regional Correctional Facility serves as the primary detention center for Kemper County.
-This facility handles the booking of individuals arrested within the county and provides inmate lookup services for those seeking information about detainees.
+The Kemper-Neshoba Regional Correctional Facility is the primary detention center for Kemper County.
+This facility handles booking For people arrested locally and provides inmate lookup services For people looking for information about detainees.
 Visitation rules are specific to the facility, requiring visitors to adhere to scheduled times and security protocols.
-Inmates may be released on bond or bail, following procedures outlined under Mississippi law, which typically involves posting a set amount determined by the court.
+Inmates may be released on bond or bail following procedures outlined under Mississippi law, which typically involves posting a set amount determined by the court.

 Court Records